ZenithTecnologia/zerotier-docker/README.md

 ## How to use

 This container is compatible with [Zerotier official image](https://github.com/zerotier/ZeroTierOne/blob/dev/README.docker.md) way to use.
-To pull the image you can use `podman pull quay.io/zenithtecnologia/zerotier-docker` or `docker pull quay.io/zenithtecnologia/zerotier-docker`
+To pull the image you can use `podman pull quay.io/zenithtecnologia/zerotier-docker:latest` or `docker pull quay.io/zenithtecnologia/zerotier-docker:latest`

+A Debian image is also available with some optimizations at `quay.io/zenithtecnologia/zerotier-docker:latest-debian`

 ## Notes about building